Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions: Filtration on quantum cohomology

 where $d=\dim_{\C} \F_\a$, and $\C_{w_i}$ denotes a copy of $\C$ with the weight $w_i\neq 0$ action.
 Thus

 The Floer equation therefore decouples, and we reduce to considering the continuation map in $\C$,

 for $\pi w_i \lambda_s |z_i|^2$.
 One approach is to verify the regularity of the constant Floer continuation solution at $0$ directly.
 Indirectly, we just need to show that map, viewed as local low-energy Floer cohomologies, is an isomorphism.
 But this is known:\footnote{ The continuation map only depends on the two slopes at infinity.
 Suppose $w_i>0$.
 We use instead a Hamiltonian $H_{w_i\gamma}$ on $\C$ obtained from $H_{w_i\lambda}:=\pi w_i\lambda|z_i|^2$ by increasing the slope \emph{away from a neighbourhood of $0$}.
 A monotone homotopy $H_s$ from $H_{w_i\lambda}$ to $H_{w_i\gamma}$ satisfies the maximum principle, so continuation solutions lie in the region where $H_s=H_{w_i\gamma}=H_{w_i\gamma}$ is $s$-independent, as $H_{w_i\gamma}$ does not have any new $1$-orbits compared to $H_{w_i\lambda}$.
 Those solutions cannot be rigid due to $s$-reparametrisation unless they are constant at $0$.
 Finally the constant $0$ is regular for $H_{w_i\lambda}$ (which equals $H_s$ near $0$).
 For $w_i<0$, $H_{w_i\gamma}$ is obtained by decreasing the negative slope of $H_{w_i \lambda}$ at infinity, so the homotopy $H_s$ is not monotone, but we are only interested in the local low-energy Floer continuation solutions (which is meaningful by using the monotonicity lemma \cite[Lem.33]{R14}), and the same argument shows that the constant solution at $0$ is regular.
 Indeed, the local low-energy continuation map is inverse to the continuation map $HF^*(H_{w_i\gamma}) \to HF^*(H_{w_i\lambda})$ in the reverse direction which involves a monotone homotopy and (by the previous argument) just counts the solution at $0$.} the map is an isomorphism precisely if the $1$-periodic $S^1$-action on $\C$ does not have periodic orbits with period inside $(w_i\lambda,w_i\gamma)$, equivalently $(w_i\lambda,w_i\gamma)\cap \Z=\emptyset$.
 The latter holds by the assumption.
+The final claim now follows: if the initial part (cf.\,\cref{Subsection specialisation argument}) of a class in $\oplus_{\beta} H^*(\F_{\beta})[-\mu_{\lambda}(\F_{\beta})]$ is in $H^*(\F_\a)[-\mu_{\lambda}(\F_\a)]$, then its $c_{\lambda}^*$-image cannot be cancelled by other contributions, as those arise with higher order $T$-terms. \end{proof}